Recovery Support Court (RSC)

 • Aftercare

-Services recommended for the participating parent should be clearly outline in the case plan.
+Services recommended for the participating parent should be clearly outlined in the case plan.

 Participating Service Planning Areas (SPAs)

-• SPA 1/Lancaster and Palmdale, Tarzana Treatment Center, Department 426
+• SPA 1/Lancaster and Palmdale, Tarzana Treatment Center

-• SPA 4/Metro North, Socorro (residential services) and Homeless Health Care of Los Angeles (outpatient services), Department 411
+• SPA 4/Metro North, Cri-Help (residential services) and Homeless Health Care of Los Angeles (outpatient services)

-• SPA 6/Vermont Corridor, Special Services for Groups, Department 420
+• SPA 6/Vermont Corridor, Special Service for Groups-HOPICS

-DDC/FSATP participants must attend regularly scheduled, progress Court hearings to discuss their recovery status.
-FSATP hearings are initially held every two (2) weeks and become less frequent as a participant progresses in the program.
+RSC participants must participate in regularly scheduled, progress Court hearings (Department 410) to discuss their recovery status.
+RSC hearings are held virtually every two (2) weeks.
 Just prior to a hearing, a participating parent’s case is reviewed at an administrative staff team meeting.
+Parents who are contemplating whether RSC is right for them may be asked by the CSW to observe/shadow a virtual hearing.
+If parents express an interest, the CSW will inform the Court (Department 410) accordingly and obtain verbal consent.

-Team members will present the following to the Court during hearings:
+The Recovery Support Court CSW will present the following to the Court prior to the hearings:

 • A brief written report from the CSW